 These days, it’s hard to sit on the couch and watch a TV show with your partner or go out to dinner at a nice restaurant without looking at your phone every five minutes.
 And this can seriously drive a wedge between couples romantically.
 “If your answer is your phone or tablet and not your partner, it’s time to make some changes,” says Celeste Holbrook, PhD, sexual health consultant.
 “Plug your phone in the kitchen and (gasp) get a regular alarm clock—even an extra 10 minutes connecting with your partner sans electronic devices can give you a great boost in your sex life and relationship.”

 A weight gain—or loss—can throw some partners off their game.
 The one who gains may feel self-conscious, explains Stephanie Buehler, MPW, PsyD, licensed psychologist and sex therapist at Hoag for Her Center for Wellness in Newport Beach and Irvine, California.
 Or a partner may feel the body change is a threat or unattractive.
 “Asking a partner to lose weight is like asking someone to quit smoking or drinking—it usually has no effect.”
 For this reason, she recommends learning to accept your partner’s weight by focusing on the physical and personality attributes you still find attractive.
-Find out the 7 ways to make sex great again.
+Once you do, you’ll quickly learn that it can also help you make sex great again.

 Never-ending to-do lists